Frost Chopin Academy

 The cost of tuition to the Frost Chopin Academy is $1900 and includes free on-campus room (8 nights) and board (3 meals a day) as well as free access to practice rooms at the Frost School of Music.
 Selected cafes and shops on the campus of the University of Miami will also be open.
 All applicants will be considered for scholarships based upon the merit of their audition videos.

 Those who prefer to make their own accommodations off-campus will receive an automatic $500 discount.
-Parents are not allowed to stay in our on-campus housing.
+Parents are not permitted to stay in our on-campus housing.
 The Academy may be able to negotiate special rates for families at selected hotels near the university.
+For those students who choose to stay at on-campus housing, there will be two dorm counselors who will see to the needs of our students.

 The Frost Chopin Academy is presented with the support of the Patrick Park Foundation, the Dr. M. Lee Pearce Foundation, and